Homemade Black Bean Soup in 15 Minutes

 - When soup is hot and bubbling transfer it to soup bowls.
 Serve with the plate of chopped tomatoes, minced jalapeno, crumbled queso, cilantro leaves and lime wedges alongside so that everyone can garnish their soup as they'd like.

 Click here to check out all of my Soup in 15 recipes.
-(There are only a few there now.
-But bookmark the link because it’s going to fill up with steamy soup recipes so so soon.
 Or subscribe to my weekly newsletter so that you never miss any of my new recipes).